-I have OBSERVED PLAYERS PAUSING on dialogue options for SEVERAL MINUTES to CONSIDER the MORAL DILEMMAS presented in my questlines.
+Player also PAUSE (in-game) on dialogue options for SEVERAL MINUTES to CONSIDER the MORAL DILEMMAS presented in my questlines:

 The above questline gives players the option to INFORM a highly optimistic farmer that his neighbors have been STEALING from him.